-Here the hacker really tries to acquire somebody’s credentials either a user or administrator or developer by showing to be a reliable entity, such as the employer of the user.
-This is called
+Here the hacker tries to acquire somebody's credentials, either a user or administrator, or developer, by showing to be a reliable entity, such as the user's employer.
+This is called phishing.

-They are seeking to get user sensitive information, for example, passwords/user combinations that can also be used for other sites.
+They seek to get user-sensitive information, for example, passwords/user combinations that can also be used for other sites.

 They try to gain vital and confidential information, such as bank account details, passwords, small addresses, phone numbers, etc. The hackers might use that stolen information to impersonate the real user or victim, and For instance, they send fake or fraudulent emails under the victim's name.

 The hackers can use the victim's information for spear phishing.
-In which they change the victims account legitimate password and replace it with the fake one.
+They change the victim's account legitimate password and replace it with the fake one.

 Root detection Bypass

-There are certain mobile apps that won’t let you run the app on a rooted device, so hackers try to bypass the root detection check.
+Certain mobile apps won't let you run the app on a rooted device, so hackers try to bypass the root detection check.
 So you need to check on and make sure that you are covering the root detection bypass.
-Most of the financial apps, business apps, and payment apps will actually do detection, but you need to make sure that you have a system in place to detect that someone is not spoofing that.
+Most financial apps, business apps, and payment apps will do detection, but you need to make sure that you have a system in place to detect that someone is not spoofing that.

 This attack tries to identify and then exploits the vulnerabilities in your apps so they can get access to sensitive and valuable information.

-This attack method to make use of vulnerabilities present on the mobile device such as missing encryption or bad communications.
-So the hacker seeks to gather information again through your communication methods which could be your microphone or camera.
-They try to obtain your geolocation, any type of device identifiers so they know where you are and then any type of information can be used against you.
+This attack method uses vulnerabilities present on the mobile device, such as missing encryption or bad communications.
+So the hacker seeks to gather information again through your communication methods, such as your microphone or camera.
+They try to obtain your geolocation, any type of device identifiers, so they know where you are, and then any type of information can be used against you.

-It is not necessary that hackers are always interested in hacking a mobile application .
-But, sometimes they hack mobile app just to make way to achieve some other target or goal.Website SEO analysis services
+It is unnecessary that hackers are always interested in hacking a mobile application.
+But, sometimes, they hack mobile apps just to make a way to achieve some other target or goal.Website SEO analysis services